Ashwagandha and Your Heart: What the Research Says

 This is perhaps the most underappreciated cardiovascular-relevant finding in the ashwagandha literature.
 A 2020 meta-analysis (PMID: 32316411) found significant improvements in VO2max — the gold-standard measure of cardiovascular fitness — in both healthy adults and athletes taking ashwagandha.

-A 2025 RCT (PMID: 40280611) studying ashwagandha for long COVID recovery included cardiovascular and inflammatory markers, consistent with the broader anti-inflammatory evidence profile.
+A 2025 RCT (PMID: 40280611) studying ashwagandha for long COVID recovery included cardiovascular and inflammatory markers, consistent with ashwagandha's traditional use in supporting healthy inflammatory responses.

 What the Research Has NOT Shown